 “In real time, you could see the cells internalizing things, moving things around, and it was the coolest thing I’ve ever seen,” Bowman says.
 “I kind of got hooked from there, and I’m still involved with that lab.
 I’ve been with Dr. Smith for three and a half years.
 I love it.”

 She has been working in Smith’s lab to study specific protein mutations associated with blindness and cancer.
-The work will culminate in the submission of her Honors Research Project this spring, when she will graduate.
+The work will culminate in the submission of her Honors Research Project in spring 2019, when she will graduate.